Turquoise Gemstone Information

 Aside from the birthstone association, many feel that the turquoise gemstone meaning focuses on peace and protection.
 It’s considered a calming and grounding stone, which some believe is ideal for anyone that feels overwhelmed or anxious.

-Others think the turquoise metaphysical properties center on a stronger connection between heaven and Earth, which could make it a solid choice for meditation and advancing one’s spiritual connections.
+Others think the turquoise metaphysical properties center on a stronger connection between heaven and Earth, which could make it a solid choice and perfect stone for meditation and advancing one’s spiritual connections.
 The gem’s coloring – which can resemble a bright blue sky – is likely partially responsible for the association.

 Still, others think that the turquoise benefits focus on avoiding energy stagnation.
 It’s said to improve flow and vitality in that case.
 The turquoise spiritual meaning is also connected to luck and good fortune, as well as wisdom.